MicrosoftDocs/cloud-adoption-framework/docs/manage/iac-updates.md

 This article explains the benefits of using Infrastructure as Code to update Azure Landings Zones.
 Organizations will need to continue to update their Landing Zones as they operate, both to ensure configuration is continually correct, and also to respond to needs for changes.

-To understand more about why you should update your Landing Zone, visit [PLACEHOLDER - Article on WHY update ALZ Environment](./why-update-poc.md)
+To understand more about why you will want to update your Landing Zone, visit [Keep your Azure landing zone up to date](../govern/resource-consistency/keep-azure-landing-zone-up-to-date)

 <!-- The below can be removed if it is covered in the above area.
 Updates to the Landing Zone can be based on a variety of triggers, such as: